andrevier/basicAuth/README.md

 ## Hello World with Spring Security

-This is an example of a minimal implementation of security using the Spring Security framework.
+This repository provides an example of a minimal implementation of security using the Spring Security framework.

+### Dependencies

-The application has the following dependencies, which can be built with either Maven or Gradle:
+To build the application, you need the following dependencies, which can be managed with both Maven and Gradle:

 - Spring Web
 - Spring Security

-The Maven dependencies are listed below:
+For Maven, add the following dependencies to your `pom.xml`:

 ```xml
 <dependency>